2013 - 2014 Salaries and Benefits

 Resident Assistance Program (RAP) Confidential counseling and referral services for residents and their families.

 Tuition Reimbursement Some funds are available for resident spouse and children attending ETSU in undergraduate classes.
 (This is NOT the same tuition reimbursement program offered to ETSU employees.
 Residents do not qualify for the ETSU tuition reimbursement program.)

 -ABIM In-Training Exam administered free.

--Weekly Harrison's Club (Board Review Course) is sponsored by the department and is mandatory for PGY-2 and PGY-3.
+-Weekly Harrison's Club (Board Review Course) is sponsored by the department and is mandatory for all residents.